 An accessory dwelling unit (ADU) is an attached or detached structure that provides independent living facilities for one or more persons and includes permanent provisions for living, sleeping, eating, cooking, and sanitation on the same parcel as a single-family dwelling unit.
 ADUs are sometimes referred to as secondary units, granny units, or in-law units.
 They can have a separate mailing address and be rented to a third-party or occupied by a property owner(s).

-On June 19, 2018 the City Council adopted new ADU regulations that apply to properties with single-family homes in all residential zones.
+On January 21, 2020 the City Council adopted new ADU regulations that apply to properties with single-family homes in all residential zones.
 These new regulations went into effect on January 22, 2020.
 Information from the City Council meetings can be found below:

 A planning application must be submitted for review by the Planning Division prior to submitting for a Building Permit (as part of Building Plan Check process) to ensure compliance with the zoning regulations.